 In discussion with recording artists we have found that there exists a latent power for good within the artist community to act as ambassadors for wider understanding of the issues around the climate emergency and the scientifically verified solutions to it.
 Such power is hamstrung by an understandable reluctance on the part of many artists to enter into a discursive area outside of their comfort zone.
 By offering support and training to artists we believe (and conversations verify) that this barrier can be overcome and recording artists can play an active and significant role in the industry wide response to the climate crisis.

-In partnership with media messaging specialists On Road Media, Music Declares has created an artist media training programme specifically tailored to support, educate and inform artists who wish to use their public platform to engage with the climate conversation.
+Music Declares is developing an artist media training programme specifically tailored to support, educate and inform artists who wish to use their public platform to engage with the climate conversation.

 Covering the current conversations within media around the climate emergency and focused on the artist’s areas of interest within the subject, the sessions are designed to help artists to enter into discussions with confidence.